Skip to main content

 Earning 2.08 days per month gives 24.96 days per year.
 Not 25 days

-The rule according to the vacation law is:
+The rule according to the Holiday Act is:

-An employee who has been employed the entire vacation year, i.e., has earned 2.08 days for 12 months, will earn 2.12 days in August for the last month.
+An employee who has been employed the entire vacation year, i.e., has earned 2.08 days for 12 months.
+In the last month, August, they earn 2.12 days.
 This way, they earn 25 days over a full vacation year.

-A newly hired employee who is employed during the vacation year and therefore has not earned 2.08 days every month throughout the vacation year does not get the extra 0.04 days earning in August.
+A newly hired employee who is employed during the vacation year and therefore has not earned 2.08 days every month throughout the vacation year does not get the extra earning of 0.04 days in August.

 Do I need to do anything when the Danish vacation year changes on 1/9?

-No. On 1/9, a new vacation year starts as it should.
+No. On 1/9, a new vacation year correctly begins.
 But the old vacation year continues until 31/12.
 This means that if your employees have vacation left from the old vacation year, they can plan this vacation up until 31/12.
-From 1/1, any vacation left is moved to vacation left processing.
+From 1/1, any vacation left is sent for vacation left processing.
 So you only need to do something from that date :)

 BitaBIZ ensures that old vacation days are planned and used before new days.